juanis2112/Spyder-Workshop/README.md

 31. Using the `.predict()` method of our model, predict the temperature for a given level of humidity.

-32. Finally, we want to numerically evaluate how good our model predictions were.
+32. Finally, we can numerically evaluate how good our model predictions were.
 For this, we will use `explained_variance_score` available in `sklearn.metrics`.
 This metric is calculated as `$$1-(Var(Y_real-Y_model)/Var(Y_real))$$`, which means that the closer the value is to 1, the better our model.

-We first need to import the evaluation function:
+We need to import the function that evaluates our model:

 ```python
 from sklearn.metrics import explained_variance_score
 ```

-33. Finally, calculate the explained variance score and print it:
+33. Calculate the explained variance score and print it:

 ```python
 print(explained_variance_score(y_test, y_predict))